Zebra and Quagga Mussels

 (Dreissena polymorpha, Dreissena bugensis)

-French common name: la moule zébrée et la moule quagga
+la moule zébrée et la moule quagga

 These two similar species reproduce rapidly and in extremely high numbers.
 They attach to surfaces using basal threads and can colonize areas with up to 700,000/m2.
 They drastically alter food webs and water chemistry, compete with native species for space and resources, and impact infrastructure like water in-take pipes and power plants.
-Mussels produce free-floating veligers (larvae) that float in the water column before attaching to available surfaces. and can be spread between waterbodies on hard surfaces like boat props and in standing water in bilge pumps, livewells, and on undried equipment.
-Clean, Drain, and Dry all equipment to prevent the spread of invasive Zebra and Quagga mussels in New Brunswick.
+Mussels produce free-floating veligers (larvae) that float in the water column before attaching to available surfaces.
+They can also be spread between waterbodies on hard surfaces like boat props and in standing water in bilge pumps, livewells, and on undried equipment.
+Clean, Drain, and Dry all equipment to help prevent the spread of invasive Zebra and Quagga mussels in New Brunswick.

-Life cycle: mussels produce free-floating veligers (larvae) that float in the water column before attaching to available surfaces.
+Mussels produce free-floating veligers (larvae) that float in the water column before attaching to available surfaces.

 Zebra mussels are filter feeders that will attach themselves to any solid surfaces touching infested waterways, such as boats, docks, rocks, plants, and native mussels.
 The females can produce up to 1 million eggs per breeding season, and the free-swimming veligers (larvae) can float in the water column for up to a month before attaching to available surfaces, colonizing in densities of up to 700,000 individual mussels per m2.